eagereyes/eagereyes.org/blog/2008/engaging-readers-with-square-pie-waffle-charts.md

 >	Now, as for whether I think the square charts are interesting.
 Boredom, is a large barrier to learning.
 Diversity of presentation is good, when applied in a thoughtful way.
 So, I like them.
 Of course, if square charts were the 99% norm, I would say the same for bar charts.

 Robert Kosara says…
 >	<p>True, but it's still an interesting comparison.
-Perhaps it would have made sense to compare the savings to the average monthly mortgage payment &ndash;&nbsp;which is undoubtedly at least twice the yearly savings.
+Perhaps it would have made sense to compare the savings to the average monthly mortgage payment &ndash; which is undoubtedly at least twice the yearly savings.
 I also wonder how well you can project savings, I've seen a graphic somewhere showing how savings have declined over the last 30 years and how instead people have been taking on more and more debt.</p>

 dietmar says…
 >